Plan to control nonpoint sources of pollution

 It takes us all

-Nonpoint pollution refers to pollution that doesn't come from a single source, instead, it comes from many sources.
+Nonpoint pollution refers to pollution that doesn't come from a single source.
+Instead it, comes from many sources and conditions.
 It occurs when rainwater or snowmelt picks up pollution as it flows over land and carries it into waterways.
-Also, nonpoint pollution can happen when there is a lack of shade-providing trees next to streams and the water temperature increases.
+Nonpoint pollution can also happen when there is a lack of shade-providing trees next to streams and water temperature increases.

 Coming from many different places, this type of pollution can be difficult to manage and is often harder to control compared to pollution that comes from a single source.
 Our Nonpoint staff work with landowners and local partners across the state to reduce nonpoint pollution from agriculturalforestry, and residential sources.